IvanBobkovich/IvanProgram/documentation/Software Requirements Specification.md

 <br>Pic.
 1.2 Add order.

 ***When adding a order, the following details are entered:***
+* VIN - Vehicle identification number;
+* Car  – car data is stored in another table;
 * Client  – client data is stored in another table;
-* Car  – car data is stored in another table;
 * Price – filled in automatically when choosing a car;
 * Add date – date of adding order;